Koenkk/zigbee2mqtt.io/docs/devices/ICPSHC24-30EU-IL-1_ICPSHC24-10EU-IL-2.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+## Pair
+To pair this device, push the little hole for a few seconds on the backside of the driver.
+The on/off sequence you might read about, doesn't work.

 <!-- Notes END: Do not edit below this line -->